Updated on May 11th, 2023 by Aristofanis Papadatos

 Today, uranium’s primary industrial application is to power commercial nuclear reactors that produce electricity.
 Uranium is also used to produce isotopes for medical, industrial, and defense.

-Kazakhstan is the largest uranium producer in the world, with a production volume of 19,477 metric tons in 2020.
-This total was down from approximately 22,808 metric tons the year before.
+Kazakhstan is the largest uranium producer in the world, with a production volume of 21,819 metric tons in 2021.
+This output was down from approximately 22,808 metric tons in 2019.

 By contrast, the U.S. produces very little uranium.
-According to Statista, U.S. uranium production totaled just six metric tons in 2020.
-In 2010, production was 1,660 metric tons of uranium in the U.S.
+According to Statista, U.S. uranium production totaled just eight metric tons in 2021.
+In 2012, production was 1,596 metric tons of uranium in the U.S.

 However, the U.S. is the largest consumer of uranium, as nuclear energy use is widespread.
-In 2018, the U.S. consumed over 19,000 metric tons of uranium, more than twice as much as the next-highest consumer.
-After the U.S., the largest consumers of uranium are France and China.
+In 2020, the U.S. consumed about 18,300 metric tons of uranium, nearly twice as much as the next-highest consumer.
+After the U.S., the largest consumers of uranium are China and France, with annual consumption of 10,800 and 8,700 metric tons, respectively.

 Not surprisingly, global demand for electricity is expected to rise by 75% from 2020 to 2050, according to the 2021 IEA World Energy Outlook.